-Data from Pharmawand - Curated by Marshall Pearce - Date added 05 December 2017
+Data from Pharmawand - Curated by EPG Health - Date added 05 December 2017

 AstraZeneca announced positive top-line results of the Phase IV ASCENT trial for Tudorza Pressair (aclidinium bromide 400 ?g, twice-daily), a long-acting muscarinic antagonist (LAMA), in patients with moderate to very severe chronic obstructive pulmonary disease (COPD), with a history of cardiovascular disease and/or significant cardiovascular risk factors.